 ☑ iii.
-Review enrollment documents and attendance or billing records
+Review enrollment documents and attendance or billing records Describe the activities and the results of these activities:

 The State's child care system, Kinder Track, automatically compares the child's authorization to the attendance submitted.
 If the data matches, the payment is processed automatically.
 If the data does not match for some reason, lead agency staff must review the information and then processes the payments manually.
 This results in all payments that don't meet preapproved criteria being reviewed by payment staff to ensure accuracy,